 Jennifer Jacquet: Survivor guilt may also exist at a species level.
 That humans have helped bring on other species’ end times is not an easy feeling to deal with.

-Small farms on the tattered edges of second- or third-growth forest, where the whippoorwill’s vesper song from a much deeper past can still be heard occasionally, are merging into horizon to horizon mono-crop deserts where seagulls, crows, and jays compete with the “green revolution’s” industrial chatter and buzz.
+Small farms on the tattered edges of second- or third-growth forest, where the whippoorwill’s vesper song can still be heard occasionally, are merging into horizon to horizon mono-crop deserts where seagulls, crows, and jays compete with the “green revolution’s” industrial chatter and buzz.
 In my sixty-nine year lifetime, human encroachment has continued to erode true wilderness into a few remnant pockets within this scattered network of small woodland “edge”; and the loss of big apex predators, and keystone species, greatly diminishes the Natural soundscape as the ancient music of gray wolves and rusty-patched bumblebees steadily, ominously, fragments into a distant whisper.
 I remember a more varied music, and more shades of green.
-Even though some very common (characteristically small and nonthreatening) human-adapted species mascaraed in these edge ecosystems as “diversity”, species overall, in a world super-connected by tireless human movement, have been going extinct at an accelerating pace.
-In fact, given the escalating nature of this history, I think we must acknowledge the likelihood that Natural habitat and human habitat have always had an uneasy relationship for a while now, but perhaps this is only the final, conspicuous, stage of an even longer evo-ecological disconnect.
-Perhaps a buddhadharma style argument, that true wilderness represents a whole other level of “creative intelligence”, well beyond the simplicity of what we like to call, ‘humanized ecosystems’, should be brought into the scientific discussion?
-Then going back to our earlier metaphor, perhaps we can say that wolf song, leopard frog croaks, and whIP!-poor-wILL!s are orchestrated into a harmony that doesn’t respond well to our own non-coevolved instruments.
+Even though some very common (characteristically small and nonthreatening) human-adapted species mascaraed in these edge ecosystems as ‘diversity’, species overall, in a world super-connected by tireless human movement and fossil carbon heating, have been going extinct at an accelerating pace.
+In fact, given the escalating nature of this history, I think it is time to acknowledge the likelihood that Natural habitat and human habitat have not only had an uneasy relationship for a while now, but perhaps this is only the final, conspicuous, stage of an even longer evo-ecological disconnect.
+Perhaps a buddhadharma style argument, that true wilderness represents a whole other level of Creative Intelligence, well beyond the simplicity and self centeredness of what we like to call, ‘humanized ecosystems’, should be brought into the scientific discussion?
+Then going back to our earlier metaphor, perhaps we can say that wolf song, leopard frog croaks, and whIP!-poor-wILL!s are orchestrated into a harmony that doesn’t respond well to our own non-coevolved Technological Intelligence.